 However, using any of the above methods to decrease payroll must be done with extreme caution and be done correctly.
 Otherwise, your business is risking more than it will ever gain that what it saves in cutting payroll expenses.

-If you have questions about any of the issues discussed above, feel free to call (949) 529-0007 or contact me.
+Schedule a call if you have questions about any of the issues discussed above.

 Please read our disclaimer.